 However, the last time I was in Vietnam (December 2012), a friend persuaded me to go.
-I’m glad I did; I found this small coastal town charming and beautiful enough, after a fashion.
+I’m glad I did; I found this small coastal town charming and beautiful enough.

 We booked the trip from Saigon to Nha Trang via The Sinh Tourist along De Tham.
 It was a sleeper bus, because they said the trip would take 10 hours.
 I looked up the distance between the two cities: it was only around 300 kilometers!
 Why would it take 10 hours?

 When we were on the way, I realized why: the bus ran really really slowly, around 40 km per hour.
 I didn’t know if it was because there were no streetlights on the highway or because the driver often stopped to rest and drink something, but I thought that such distance would only take around 3-4 hours of travel time in the Philippines.